-Top Undesireable street elements
+Top Undesirable street elements

-- All District-wide design guidelines for Development Controls apply to Pearl Street. - Recommended maximum building noise of 55 dBA at boundary line for continuous noise, 65 dBA for impact noise, or not above existing ambient volumes, to preserve the pedestrian sidewalk experience.
+- All District-wide design guidelines for Development Controls apply to Pearl Street. - The Plan recommends a maximum of 55 dBA at boundary line for continuous noise, 65 dBA for impact noise, or building noise not above existing ambient volumes.
 This building noise maximum does not apply to programming and events. - Blank façades of horizontal lengths more than 30 ft and vertical heights more than 5 ft are strongly discouraged. - Visible vehicle turnarounds are strongly discouraged.